mcneel/developer.rhino3d.com/_guide_topics/grasshopper/your_first_component_windows.md

 order: 3
 keywords: ['developer', 'grasshopper', 'components']
 layout: toc-guide-page
-TODO: 'needs to be written'
+TODO: 'Needs testing and elaboration.
+Should be back-ported to master (Rhino 5)'
 ---

 # Your First Component (Windows)